lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-contribution-folder-properties.md

 discoiquuid:
 ---

-# Configure Contribution folder properties {#configure-contribution-folder-properties}
+# Configure contribution folder properties {#configure-contribution-folder-properties}

 AEM administrator performs the following activities while configuring the properties of a contribution folder.